70M45-B/LP_IST/project/README.md

 ## Programming Language:
 - Prolog
-## Problem Description:

 ## Introduction

 One beautiful day, you hear about a hacker attack on the IST-Tagus room occupancy database.
 In an attempt to help, you study the relevant data structures (Section 1), create a program in Prolog (first lines in Section 2), and solve the problem.
 You become a hero, but as you know, with great powers come great responsibilities, and more requests for help start pouring in (Section 3).
 Of course, you give your best!
-For project implementation conditions, evaluation, and recommendations, see Sections 4 and 5.

 ## Data Structures